In the guide below, we list potential sustainability tips for schools.

 1. Consider Teaching The Basics Of Sustainability Within Classes

-The basic principles and tips relating to sustainability can be taught in various ways at schools
+The basic principles of sustainability can be taught in various ways at schools

-It might be taught as it’s own subject, or, it might be taught for a class or two as part of another subject.
+It might be taught for a class or two as part of another subject, or in instances where there is enough expertise or information available, it might be taught as it’s own subject.

 2. Consider Making Students’ Parents Aware Of Sustainability At The School